 Rewind to the late 1970s, when glitzy nightclubs like New York’s Studio 54 were at the heart of the disco craze!
-A new band rose to fame, creating dance floor classics that became staples of any DJ’s playlist.
+A new band rose to fame, creating dance floor classics that quickly became mainstays of DJ playlists everywhere.
 That band was the disco-funk group Chic, founded by Nile Rodgers and Bernard Edwards.

 Fun fact: Chic’s founders wrote their famous disco anthem, “Le Freak,” after being turned away from Studio 54.
 One night, Grace Jones had invited the duo to the club herself, but the doorman wouldn’t let them in.
 Frustrated, they improvised a song using the bouncer’s words, “f*** off,” as a refrain.
 To make the song more radio-friendly, Rodgers and Edwards later replaced this phrase with “freak out.”